 Compost that was soil-free always used to be made of peat, however, increased requirements for this led to the stripping of wildlife habitats for peat.
 It’s not particularly environmentally friendly.
 While you can still find peat-based compost, it now contains a reduced amount of peat.
 Peat based compost contains other materials including fertilizer, sand, grit and other items.
 Buy the best compost mix for vegetables here.

 Peat free compost is quite literally that.
 Compost that is made from base ingredients that do not include peat.
 These can be bark, green materials and wood fibre.
 Peat free compost usually also contains specifically added materials, depending on the proscribed use for the compost.
 So peat-free vegetable compost will include slow-release plant food designed especially for growing vegetables. > Buy the best peat-free composts here.

 Compost that is loam based tends to be soil-based and is made with a mix of materials that include peat, loam and sand or grit.
 Depending on the different loam-based compost will depend on the added nutrients Loam based compost tends to dry out less than other composts and is one of the best compost mixes for vegetables. > Buy the best loam based compost here.

 Mushroom compost was originally made with well rotted manure from stables (so manure and straw), now its made with composted straw.
 It tends to be alkaline – so don’t use it on acidic loving plants.
-Mushroom compost is very high in organic matter and is good for improving soil and growing vegetables.
+Is mushroom compost good for a vegetable garden?
+Well, as mushroom compost is very high in organic matter so it is very good for improving soil and growing vegetables.
 It usually comes from left over compost from mushroom farming.
-Buy the best mushroom compost here.
+Buy the best mushroom compost for vegetable gardens here.